speedystar777/plant-website/README.md

-# Project 2

-See the course site for the project's requirements.

-# Submission Instructions

-Stage, commit, and push your changed files.
-Then complete the submission form: <https://cornell.ca1.qualtrics.com/jfe/form/SV_ekRwrDA4MccYt0O>
+# Plant Finder Website

+Welcome to the plant finder website!
+Download the repository and run `router -S localhost:8000 router.php`